helenetran3/MER-Databases-and-Emotion-Ambiguity/README.md

  IEMOCAP* | 2008 | One emotion per sentence | 3 | Majority vote

 ## Continuous Emotion Representation

+The table listing the criteria for emotional ambiguity representation can be found [in this subsection](#Databases-and-emotional-ambiguity-(C)).

 Name | Year | Language | Modalities | Classes | Number sentences | Description
 -----|------|----------|------------|---------|-----------------------|------------